FIR Interpolator

 | <data type expression>

-The block casts the output of the filter to this data type.
+When the input is a fixed-point or integer type, the block casts the output of the filter using the rule or data type in this parameter.
 The quantization uses the settings of the Rounding mode and Overflow mode parameters.
-When the input data type is floating point, the block ignores this parameter.
+When the input data type is floating point, the block ignores this parameter and returns output in the same data type as the input.

 The block increases the word length for full precision inside each filter tap and casts the final output to the specified type.
 The maximum final internal data type (WF) depends on the input data type (WI), the coefficient data type (WC), and the number of coefficients (L) and is given by